sapcc/elektra/README.md

 ![Dashboard-Plugins](docs/Dashboard-Plugins.jpg?raw=true)

-The concept of plugins aims to outsource parts of the dashboard, thus enabling developers to work decoupled from the main app and from each other.
+The concept of plugins aims to outsource parts of Elektra, thus enabling developers to work decoupled from the main app and from each other.
 Rather than putting everything in the "app" directory of the main app, the controllers, views and models are split into plugins.
-A dashboard plugin encapsulates functionality which belongs together conceptually and/or technically and which is to be integrated into the dashboard for consumption by the end user.
+An Elektra plugin encapsulates functionality which belongs together conceptually and/or technically and which is to be integrated into Elektra for consumption by the end user.
 The network plugin for example contains all the necessary controllers and views as well as helper classes to create, edit and delete network objects.

 The core app provides layout, user and token handling, manages the plugins and offers classes that can be extended by plugins to make use of the functionality they provide.
 For example, checking whether the user is registered or logged in and the logic for the rescoping is implemented in the ``DashboardController`` in the core app.
-Plugin controllers can inherit from this class and won't have to worry about the user management themselves.
+Plugin controllers can inherit from this class and won't have to worry about user management themselves.

 Furthermore, the core app provides a service layer through which plugins are able to access other plugins' service methods on the controller level.

 ### Service Layer

-In principle a dashboard plugin is able to store data in the dashboard database and to access it via the ActiveRecord layer.
+In principle an Elektra plugin is able to store data in the Elektra database and to access it via the ActiveRecord layer.
 However, many plugins communicate via an API with services which persist the necessary data themselves.
-Dashboard plugins use the _Service Layer_ to communicate with these backend services.
+Elektra plugins use the _Service Layer_ to communicate with these backend services.
 Services in this case are primarily OpenStack services like compute or identity.
 Though other custom services can also be accessed the same way by the plugin.

 **Important:** The communication with such services requires a valid user token (OpenStack Keystone).